Sometimes, ideas get a bad reputation because of a few people’s bad decisions.

 Universities won’t always let you know when they’ve linked back to your website.
 Obviously, the financial aid department of many of these schools is fully swamped, so it’s up to you to check out what’s going on with your backlinks.

-That’s why it’s important to use a tool like Monitor Backlinks.
+That’s why it’s important to use a backlink monitoring tool.

-By monitoring your website with Monitor Backlinks, you’ll be able to keep track of your most valuable backlinks, as well as the direct impact that your scholarship link building campaign has produced for your website.
+By monitoring your website, you’ll be able to keep track of your most valuable backlinks, as well as the direct impact that your scholarship link building campaign has produced for your website.

 7. Select a Scholarship Winner